 9. Preheat the Grill

 Always preheat your grill before cooking.
 This ensures even cooking and helps prevent food from sticking to the grates.
 Preheat for about 10-15 minutes on high heat, then adjust the temperature as needed for your specific recipe.
+Preheating is one of the simplest grilling techniques that many beginners overlook, yet it makes a significant difference in food quality.

 10. Keep a Safe Distance

 Safety should always be a priority.
 Set up your grill at least 10 feet away from any structures, including your house, garage, and trees.
 Always have a fire extinguisher or a bucket of sand nearby in case of emergencies.
+Never leave a lit grill unattended, and keep children and pets at least three feet away from the cooking area at all times.

 BBQ Grilling Tips